evolonman108/RequirementDapp/requirement-4-project.md

+# requirement more detail
-## History Patient
+## History Patient [need reason for transfer money]
-#### Descrition
+#### Descrition [rewrite description follow business]
 1. A patient go to hospital for checking his/her heath
-2. The hospital will lookup his information in electronic heath record and see all history information of patient about
+2. The hospital will lookup his information in heath record and see all history information of patient about
     - Where did he/she check before?
     - What kind of sickness?
     - What was the treatment?

 #### Requirement: Build an application has GUI and use blockchain to do the following task
-1. The hospital create electronic heath records for patient include information such as(name, age, gender)
+1. The hospital create heath records for patient include information such as(name, age, gender)
 2. The patient must be transfer money to electronic heath records
 3. Then the hospital write treatment and sickness into the electronic heath record.
-4. The electronic heath record with update history of hospital and transfer money to hospital
+4. The electronic heath record with update history of hospital and patient will approve heath record and then transfer money to hospital
 5. Notify patient and hospital if there are some changes in there account balance in that transaction.

 ## Crowd fund
 #### Descrition:

 1. Prevent founder of project create request transfer money to someone without confirmation sponsor of the project.
 #### Requirement: Build an application has GUI and use blockchain to do the following task
 1. A founder create project
-2. Project must be sponed by sponsor before can create request transfer money to someone
+2. Project must be funded by sponsor(at least 1eth) before can create request transfer money to someone
 3. After create request, sponsor must approve that request
-4. If the number of sponsor approved greater than 50% of total number sponsor
-5. Then system will transfer money to someone that already setup before.
+4. If the number of sponsor approved greater than 50% of total number sponsor.
+Then system will transfer money to someone that already setup before.
-6. After trasfer money create notifycation to inform account balance of sender and reciever
+5. After trasfer money create notifycation to inform account balance of sender and reciever

 ## Insurrance:
 #### Descrition: